Harry Hicks (athlete)

-Harry Hicks (6 August 1925 – 25 April 2012) was a British long-distance runner and administrator for the Southern Cross Country Association (SEEA).
-He competed in the marathon at the 1956 Summer Olympics.
+Henry John Hicks (6 August 1925 – 25 April 2012) was a British long-distance runner and administrator for the Southern Cross Country Association (SEEA).
+He competed at the 1956 Summer Olympics.

+Biography

-Running for England in the 1949 and 1950 International CC Championship.
-He won the AAA Marathon Championship.
+Hicks ran for England in the 1949 and 1950 International CC Championship.
+He finished third behind Roy Beckett in the 3 miles event at the 1951 AAA Championships.

+Hicks won the marathon at the 1956 AAA Championships.

+Hicks represented Great Britain at the 1956 Olympic Games in Melbourne, where he participated in the marathon.
 After qualifying for the 1956 Melbourne Olympics he finished 15th.
 After retiring as an athlete he became the Southern Cross Country Association until the late 1980s.
 He was ECCA President in 1993.
 He died from pancreatic cancer on 25 April 2012.